This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 This section explains the different optional settings that you can choose to define for a vSocket in the Optional Configurations window in the Cato wizard.

-You can choose to define a static or dynamic public IP address from Azure for the WAN or MGMT interfaces and Virtual Networks.
+While it's not a requirement, you can choose to define a static public IP address from Azure for the WAN and MGMT interfaces and Virtual Networks.
+If you configure a public IP address, it must be for both the MGMT and WAN interfaces.
 The MGMT interface must have a public IP address to access the Socket WebUI over the public Internet.

 Azure provides these features for cloud resource redundancy: